jassics/security-study-plan/README.md

 Everything below is like an outline, and you can tick out the items that you have already cocvered or know in order from top to bottom.

 I'm using [GitHub's special markdown flavor](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown), including tasks lists to track progress.
+As a Cybersecurity professional, I would [recommend you to learn git](https://www.udemy.com/course/git-basics-for-everyone) and clone this repo for your personal learning purpose.

 ## Update your resume
 Before updating or creating a resume for job, please check: